-Mains supply with the meter located in the entrance hall cupboard.
+Mains supply with the meter located externally.

 Water, plumbing and bathroom fittings

 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

 Mains supply.
 The plumbing where seen is of copper supply pipes and uPVC waste pipes.